Marijuana Effects, Risks & Addiction

 Outpatient Treatment

-Marijuana Anonymous (MA) is a 12-step program for those struggling with marijuana addiction.
+- Marijuana Anonymous (MA): A 12-step program for those struggling with marijuana addiction.
 Meeting attendance is free and open to anyone recovering from addiction.

-SMART Recovery is another support group that helps you abstain from substance use after recovering from your addiction.
+- SMART Recovery: Another support group that helps you abstain from substance use after recovering from your addiction.

 Inpatient Treatment